XINCGer/TTKMusicplayer/README.md

 # QMusicPlayer
-The music player use of  libzplay library based on Qt
+The music player plugin for run